Postgraduate (12 months, 16 months full-time, part-time)

 Intermediate awards: PG Cert, PG Dip

-Course duration: 12 months full-time or 24 months part-time (September starts); 15 months full-time (January starts)
+Course duration: 12 months full-time or 24 months part-time (September starts); 16 months full-time or 32 months part-time (January starts)

 Discover how international relations theory affects real-world events, and develop crucial skills like decision making and debating.
-With prestigious guest lecturers and visits to key organisations, you’ll gain all the experience you need for a role in global politics.
+With prestigious guest lecturers and visits to think tanks such as Chatham House, you’ll gain all the experience you need for a role in global politics.

 This course will give you an understanding of how international relations theory is applied to real-world policy and strategy, and the practical problems involved in this.